Geoffrey Owens: Career

-In 2007, Owens guest-starred as Eddie's father in the That's So Raven episode "The Way We Were".
-He also appeared on the season premiere of NBC's Las Vegas.

-In 2008, he appeared alongside Paul Campbell, Andy Griffith, Doris Roberts, Liz Sheridan, Marla Sokoloff and Juliette Jeffers in the romantic comedy Play The Game.
+In 2009, he appeared alongside Paul Campbell, Andy Griffith, Doris Roberts, Liz Sheridan, Marla Sokoloff and Juliette Jeffers in the romantic comedy Play The Game.
 In 2010, he appeared on ABC Family's The Secret Life of the American Teenager as a court-appointed mediator.
 He also appeared on the ABC show FlashForward in the episode "The Garden of Forking Paths", playing a researcher.

 In 2011, Owens portrayed the role of Casca at the Shakespeare Theatre Company in its Free-For-All production of Julius Caesar.
 In 2015, he acted in an episode of the NBC drama series The Slap.
 In 2017, he portrayed an assistant dean on the FOX drama series Lucifer, in an episode entitled "Deceptive Little Parasite".

-In 2018, photos of Owens working in a Trader Joe's were published by The Daily Mail, which many characterized as "job shaming."
+In 2018, he appeared as a lawyer on season 6 episode 1 of Elementary.
+That same year, photos of Owens working in a Trader Joe's were published by The Daily Mail, which many characterized as "job shaming."
 Owens agreed with the "job shaming" characterization, eventually quitting due to the unwanted attention.
 The story led producer Tyler Perry to offer Owens a ten-episode role in The Haves and the Have Nots.
-Owens also booked a guest-starring role on NCIS: New Orleans and supporting roles in the films Fatale and Hide and Seek.
+Owens also booked a guest-starring role on NCIS: New Orleans and supporting roles in the films Fatale (2020) and Hide and Seek (2021).
 In 2024, Owens revealed ongoing career and financial challenges.

-In 2020, he starred in the film Impossible Monsters, where he played a police detective.
+In 2019, he starred in the film Impossible Monsters, where he played a police detective.
 "I’m usually cast as dads, lawyers, doctors, teachers, and so to play a detective it was really fun," he said.
-He played a supporting role in Power Book II: Ghost.
+In 2020, he played a supporting role in Power Book II: Ghost.
+In 2025, Owens played the role of Daryl in the Netflix holiday movie A Merry Little Ex-Mas.